 - Occurs in the Western Atlantic from Massachusetts to Bermuda, southward to Brazil, including the West Indies, the Gulf of Mexico and the Caribbean.

-- Primarily found in subtropical areas in marine, estuarine and fresh water at depths ranging from about 16 to 590 feet (5 – 180 m).
-Juvenile usually seen closer to shore than adult.
+- Primarily found in subtropical areas in marine, estuarine and fresh water at depths ranging from about 16 to 590 feet (5-180 m).
+Juveniles are usually seen closer to shore than adults.

 - Inhabits coastal as well as offshore waters around coral reefs, rocky areas, estuaries, mangrove areas and, sometimes, in the lower reaches of rivers (especially the young).